useTableCache

 getItem | (index: number) => T | undefined | Returns the item at the given absolute index, or undefined if the page containing that index hasn’t been fetched yet. |

-handleRangeChange | (range: { start: number; end: number }) => void | Pass this directly to VirtualTable’s onRangeChange prop.
+onRangeChange | (range: { start: number; end: number }) => void | Pass this directly to VirtualTable’s onRangeChange prop.
 Triggers page fetches for any unfetched pages within the range. |

-upsert | (item: T) => void | Insert or update an item.
+upsert | (item: T) => void | Insert or update an item with surgical cache modification.
 See Upsert Behavior. |

-remove | (id: string) => void | Remove an item by ID.
+remove | (id: string) => void | Remove an item by ID with surgical cache adjustment and immediate scroll correction.
 See Remove Behavior. |

 reset | () => void | Clear all cached pages.
 See Reset Behavior. |